Charanraju360/Emotion_detection/README.md

 This project implements a real-time emotion detection system using a Convolutional Neural Network (CNN) built with TensorFlow and Keras.
 The application captures video from a webcam, detects faces using MTCNN, and predicts the emotion of the detected face.

+You have to download the fer2013.csv dataset file before and should be kept in the same folder with these files.
+You can get dataset from this link : https://www.kaggle.com/datasets/nicolejyt/facialexpressionrecognition

 ## Features

   - **Real-time emotion detection** from a live webcam feed.